 So, in case you missed my last hint about Google, head to your computer, open up Google and type “Blogs about ________” inserting your specific hobby or interest or desired skill into the blank.

-4. Take a Community Ed Class
+4. Take a Class

 6. Visit the Library